 In support of a whole-of-government approach, Girls Not Brides USA developed a policy brief offering guidance to members of the U.S. government, as well as a technical brief that highlights potential strategies to delay the age of marriage and meet the needs of married children.

 Girls Not Brides USA was also instrumental in the inclusion of child marriage in the 2013 Reauthorisation of the Violence Against Women’ Act (VAWA), which helped lead to the development of the U.S. Global Strategy to Empower Adolescent Girls.
+Read their op-ed about the future of the global strategy.

 Girls Not Brides USA is co-chaired by CARE USA, the International Center for Research on Women (ICRW) and the International Women’s Health Coalition (IWHC).